 This workbook has been designed to guide you through learning about the public policy process, applying the knowledge and skills gained from the program, and reflecting on how diverse lived-experiences impact or shape each person's interaction with public policies.
 The training is divided into six modules.
-Each module takes place over two days.
-In general, each module is divided into approximately four sessions (two per day).
-There are learning identified at the beginning of each module, as a way to provide an overview of what you can expect.
+In general, each module is divided into approximately four sessions.

+There are learnings identified at the beginning of each module, as a way to provide an overview of what you can expect.
 We encourage you to identify your additional learning questions.
 Each module is also divided into four sessions, as a suggested guide and flow for the learning and discussions.
 The various activities and readings in this workbook are intended to be helpful tools and examples for consideration.
 The LEVEL YPP will bring in diverse faculty members, trainers and guest speakers who will deepen the learning for each module, with additional readings, resources, and thought-provoking dialogue.

 Each module includes key concepts, links to videos and articles, and activities (both individual and group-based) to consider.
 After each module has been completed, there are reflection activities pertaining to the training sessions you will receive.
-There will also be some short assignments or activities that you will need to complete prior to arriving for the following in-person module; these are referred to as Pre-Module Assignments.
-The pre-module assignments have been designed with the intention of engaging discussion and to help you get the most out of the in-person training modules.
+There will also be some short assignments or activities that you will need to complete prior to arriving for the following module; these are referred to as Pre-Module Assignments.
+The pre-module assignments have been designed with the intention of engaging discussion and to help you get the most out of the training modules.
 By taking notes and using this workbook throughout the program, we hope that you will also find this workbook to be a valuable resource and and reference that can be used after you complete the program and continue supporting you in the work you do to influence policy change in your community.